-Current absence of organised system for adult education in the Republic of Macedonia urges the necessity of establishment of a body that will coordinate adult education activities until the system becomes fully operational.
+Current absence of organised system for adult education in the Country urges the necessity of establishment of a body that will coordinate adult education activities until the system becomes fully operational.
 Strengthening capacities will be confined to action plans and training courses.